omgmog/omgmog.github.com/_posts/2012/2012-05-12-a-possible-solution-to-bad-interpreter-operation-not-permitted-error-on-mac-os-x-lion.md

 ---
+comments_issue: 49
+title: >-

-title: "A possible solution to 'bad interpreter: operation not permitted' error on Mac OS X Lion"
+  A possible solution to 'bad interpreter: operation not permitted' error on Mac OS X Lion
-tags: ["mac", "tip", "code", "terminal", "software"]
+tags:
+  - mac
+  - tip
+  - code
+  - terminal
+  - software
 ---
 Out of the blue I started having an issue in my Terminal.app on Lion where downloaded scripts/applications wouldn't run.
 I first noticed this when trying to setup the Android SDK.